imineti/Unity-UWP-Subscriptions/README.md

 ```
 \
 \
-In your code you need a method to check for subscriptions you will want a seperate method to check for UWPsubscriptions
+In your code you need a method to check for subscriptions
+you also need a seperate method to check for UWPsubscriptions which uses async
 ```
 public void CheckSubscriptions()
 {